I love helping people find the perfect words for any occasion—from relationship advice to inspirational messages.

-Be an achiever regardless of whether you are a school going teenager or a blue collar worker at an accounting firm.
+Be an achiever regardless of whether you are a school-going teenager or a blue-collar worker at an accounting firm.
 Students should excel at studies and sports at school, depending on their interests and preferences.
 Professionals should excel in their jobs to become career-oriented achievers.

 4) Help Your Friends in Every Way You Can

-The natural inclination towards helping others is one of the most sought after qualities in a respected leader.
+The natural inclination towards helping others is one of the most sought-after qualities in a respected leader.
 That is because a respectable leader's followers know that they can depend on him to help in times of crisis.

 Follow this same principle in your friendships too.
-Offer help to your friends in every way you can, whether it is something as simple as helping a guy chose from a range of sunglasses or helping a girl to deal with her mood swings.
+Offer help to your friends in every way you can, whether it is something as simple as helping a guy choose from a range of sunglasses or helping a girl to deal with her mood swings.

 5) Always Back your Friends Up to Earn Their Respect

 Do you know the difference between real friends and fake friends?
-Real friends stand behind their buddies even in times of trouble while fake friends bail out, leaving their pals to fend for themselves.
+Real friends stand behind their buddies even in times of trouble while fake friends bailout, leaving their pals to fend for themselves.
 Get the respect of all your friends by being known as the buddy who has their backs.